smblott-github/vimium-smblott/README.md

     <a-f>   open multiple links in a new tab
-    gi      focus the first (or n-th) text input box on the page gu      go up one level in the URL hierarchy gU      go up to root of the URL hierarchy zH      scroll all the way left
+    gi      focus the first (or n-th) text input box on the page gu      go up one level in the URL hierarchy
+    <c-a>   increment the last number found in the url
+    <c-x>   decrement the last number found in the url
+    gU      go up to root of the URL hierarchy zH      scroll all the way left
     zL      scroll all the way right